-Most RVers use propane, eventually, either for heat, refrigeration, hot water, or cooking.
+Most RVers use propane for heat, refrigeration, hot water, or cooking.
 Since regulations change over time you can get the most current information on propane regulation at the National Fire Protection Association (NFPA) site.
-Veteran RVers generally develop a routine for checking the safety of their propane systems so they, along with this article, might have some advice to share that could benefit you.
-Each task on your RV checklist is important, and worth taking care of thoroughly, especially taking care of your RV propane tank.
+Veteran RVers generally develop a routine for checking the safety of their propane systems.
+Each task on your RV checklist is important and worth taking care of thoroughly, especially taking care of your RV propane tank.

-RVers need to be aware of several propane tank features.
-Because these features affect the safety of your propane system and determine how you maintain and manage the system they need to be checked.
+RVers need to be aware of several propane tank features because these features affect the safety of your propane system and determine how you maintain and manage the system: